APMA 3100 | Section 003

 Instructions:

-Print out the practice test.
-(Test 01 will be given to you and started on Wednesday.)
-Take the test in an uninterrupted 2:00 hour block of time.
+Print out these practice tests.
+Please do this on paper.
+Take each test in an uninterrupted 2hr block of time.
 (Set yourself a timer.
 This is 1hr shorter than the real test.)
-Do not attempt problems that you are not reasonably confident about.
+Do not attempt problems that you are not reasonably confident you can solve.
+(Test 01 will be printed for you and started in class.)

-Finally, study the solutions for the remaining problems (where you really got stuck) and then write out your own version of the solution, and label these problems with “C.”
+Finally, study the solutions for the remaining problems (where you really got stuck), and then write out your own version of each of these solutions, and label these problems with “C.”

 Credit will accrue as follows: 0.25% for “completion,” meaning that you appeared to follow instructions.
 0.50% for “good completion,” meaning that your solutions seem to demonstrate understanding, being written well in your own voice.